 ADULT AUDIOLOGICAL DIAGNOSTIC SERVICES ON LONG ISLAND, NY

-Click any of the sections below to learn about McGuire’s Hearing Centers‘ adult diagnostic services on Long Island, the Bronx, Shirley, and Westchester, NY.
+Click any of the sections below to learn about McGuire’s Hearing Centers‘ adult diagnostic services on Long Island, NY.

 If you suspect you or a loved one may have lost their hearing, it is important to seek proper testing and evaluation.
 The purpose of an audiological evaluation is to determine whether hearing loss is present, and if so, the type and severity of the hearing impairment.A professional will use a variety of sounds and test equipment such as earphones and speakers to evaluate your hearing.
 The process is painless, comfortable, and safe.
 Contact us for more information.